Nolan Smith

-Nolan Derek Smith (born July 25, 1988) is an American former professional basketball player who is currently an assistant men's basketball coach for the Louisville Cardinals.
-He played college basketball for Duke before being drafted 21st overall by the Portland Trail Blazers in the 2011 NBA draft.
+Nolan Derek Smith (born July 25, 1988) is an American former professional basketball player and current head coach for Tennessee State.
+He played college basketball for the Duke Blue Devils before being drafted 21st overall by the Portland Trail Blazers in the 2011 NBA draft.
 As a junior, he started at shooting guard for Duke's national champion 2010 team.
 As a senior, he was named a consensus first-team All-American and the ACC Player of the Year.

 Early life

 As a child, Smith frequently attended Washington Bullets practices after his father, then-former NBA player, Derek Smith, took their assistant coach position in 1994.
-Following the shocking death of his father in 1996, the Bullets made him a frequent guest at their home games.
+Following the death of his father in 1996, the Bullets made Smith a frequent guest at their home games.

 High school career

 As an eighth grader, Smith played varsity basketball for The Key School in Annapolis, Maryland before moving to St. John's College High School in Washington, D.C. for his freshman season in 2003–04.
 At St. John's, he was a third-team all-conference pick while averaging 10.6 points, 5.4 rebounds, 6.3 assists and 2.1 steals per game.

 As a sophomore in 2004–05, Smith attended Riverdale Baptist School in Upper Marlboro, Maryland.
 There, he averaged 16 points, six rebounds, eight assists and three steals per game as he led Riverdale to a 33–1 record and subsequently earned third-team All-Metro honors.

 For his junior and senior years, Smith attended Oak Hill Academy in Mouth of Wilson, Virginia where he was a two-year captain and played alongside several future NBA players, including Michael Beasley, Ty Lawson and Brandon Jennings.
 In 2005–06, he averaged 17 points, five rebounds, five assists and two steals per game as he helped Oak Hill to a 40–1 overall record and a final USA Today No. 2 national ranking.
 He subsequently earned EA Sports second-team All-America honors.

 On November 13, 2006, Smith signed a National Letter of Intent to play college basketball for Duke University.

 As a senior in 2006–07, Smith averaged 22.1 points, 4.6 rebounds, 4.1 assists and 3.2 steals per game as he led his team to a 40–1 record, tying the school's single season wins record and helping Oak Hill earn the top spot in the final USA Today 2007 Super 25 national rankings.
 He earned first-team EA Sports and Parade All-American honors and was named to the Les Schwab Invitational all-tournament team after leading Oak Hill to the championship.
 He also earned McDonald's All-American honors.

 Considered a four-star recruit by Rivals.com, Smith was listed as the No. 8 shooting guard and the No. 39 player in the nation in 2007.